vxern/romanian/README.md

   - 🇬🇧 [Readlang](https://readlang.com/ro/library) - Read texts in Romanian in a
     distraction-free environment with one-click word translations.
 After reading, review your new vocabulary with spaced-repetition flashcards.
-  - 🇷🇴 [CuvinteCare](https://cuvintecare.ro) ('WordsThat') - A tool for finding Romanian words
+  - 🇷🇴 [CuvinteCare](https://cuvintecare.ro) ('WordsThat') - A tool for finding
-    that start with, end with, contain or are anagrams of a given set of letters.
+    Romanian words that start with, end with, contain or are anagrams of a given set of letters.
+  - 🇷🇴 [Cum Se Scrie](https://cum-se-scrie.ro) ('How is it written') - A tool
+    for finding out the subtle differences between certain phrases and words.

 - ### Dictionaries